 When we add up all the small things in our lives we quickly discover that they zap our time and energy.
 They drive our destiny.
 They take our eyes off of the Lord.

 Let’s refocus our time and energy and get back to doing what we know we need to do.
-We can spend time in God’s Word on a daily basis.
-We can find time to pray.
-We can ask others to hold us accountable.
-We can squeeze Jesus in when we blow-dry our hair and we taxi our kiddos back and forth to school.
-We can boldly go to the throne room and ask Jesus to change us.
+We can spend time reading God’s Word daily.
+And we can find time to pray, ask others to hold us accountable and squeeze Jesus in when we blow-dry our hair.
+Most importantly, we can boldly go to the throne room and ask Jesus to change us.

-Any creative ideas to squeeze in some time with Jesus?
+Any creative ideas to squeeze in more time to read God’s Word?
 I would love to hear what you have to say!